 Scanning forums recently we noticed a lot of people searching and asking about "switching to raw diet for dogs" and saw there was surprisingly little content out there to help this fantastic move for your pup!

 So with a glass Inspiration and a side of knowledge, here is our best advise on how to transition to a Raw Diet for your pup.

 Tip 1: Don’t Be Scared:

-So you’ve read all the articles and decided that a raw food diet is the best choice for your pet (well done, good choice) but now you’re understandably nervous about how to introduce a new diet to your pet and a lot of raw meat to your freezer, and we’re sure you have lots of questions.
-Lets see if we can help reassure you and address some of the possible issues involved in a transition to raw feeding.
+So you’ve read all the articles and decided feeding raw is the way to go.
+You've seen that a raw food diet is the best choice for your pet (well done, good choice) but now you’re understandably nervous about how to introduce a new diet to your pet and a lot of raw meat & treats to your freezer, and we’re sure you have lots of questions.
+Lets see if we can help reassure you and address some of the possible issues involved switching to raw dog food.